ais-dotnet/Ais.Net.Receiver/README.md

 The project also includes a [demo console](https://github.com/ais-dotnet/Ais.Net.Receiver/blob/master/Solutions/Ais.Net.Receiver.Host.Console/Program.cs) which shows how the various pieces can fit together, including subscribing to the `IObservable<string>` and `IObservable<IAisMessage>` streams and displaying the results or batch the AIVDM/AIVDO sentences and write them to Azure Blob Storage using the [Append Blob](https://docs.microsoft.com/en-us/rest/api/storageservices/append-block) feature, to create timestamped hour-long rolling logs.

 The purpose of this application is to provide sample data for [Ais.Net](https://github.com/ais-dotnet/Ais.Net) - the .NET Standard, high performance, zero allocation AIS decoder.
-The majority of raw AIS data is only available via commerical sources, and thus creating AIS datasets large enough to test / benchmark [Ais.Net](https://github.com/ais-dotnet/Ais.Net) is almost impossible.
+The majority of raw AIS data is only available via commercial sources, and thus creating AIS datasets large enough to test / benchmark [Ais.Net](https://github.com/ais-dotnet/Ais.Net) is almost impossible.

 The Norwegian Costal Administration TCP endpoint produces: